tmokenc/IPK2024-OMEGA-L4-Scanner/README.md

 Unlike TCP, UDP doesn't establish connections prior to data transmission, making port scanning more challenging than TCP [7].
 This difficulty arises because the delivery of UDP packets is not guaranteed, nor is the reception of ICMP packets in response from the target host.
 Moreover, the kernel imposes a rate limit for generating ICMP unreachable packets, typically set to one per second.

-It's important to note that if the target responds to an empty packet, the port may be `open` or `filtered`, but there's no definitive way to ascertain this.
+It's important to note that if the target does not respond to an empty packet, the port may be `open` or `filtered`, but there's no definitive way to ascertain this.
 In this project, it is marked as `open` for simplicity.

 ## Usage <a id="usage"></a>